seb7887/react-performance/react-performance.md

 ## Conclusion

-There are many ways to optimize a React app, for example lazy loading components, using ServiceWorkers to cache application state, considering SSR, avoiding unnecessary renders etc..
-That said, before considering optimization, it’s worth understanding how React components work, understanding diffing algorithms, and how rendering works in React.
+There are many ways to optimize a React app, for example lazy loading components, using ServiceWorkers to cache application state, considering SSR, avoiding unnecessary renders, etc. That said, before considering optimization, it’s worth understanding how React components work, understanding diffing algorithms, and how rendering works in React.
 These are all important concepts to take into consideration when optimizing your application.